Skip to main content

 Whereas, once you’ve decoupled your content management from your content publishing you can create a really good system that works for the needs of your authors and editors.

-Astro forces you down a componentised route that works brilliantly.
-It was designed for exactly this purpose.
-We did manage to have a bespoke content model in WordPress, and ACF is a great plugin.
+Whereas Wordpress is built around the concept of pages and posts, Astro encourages you down a much more modern componentised, composable route that works brilliantly.
+We did manage to have a bespoke content model in WordPress, and Advanced Custom Fields is a great plugin.
 But it always felt as if we were swimming against the current at best.
 And being downright hacky and trying to fit square pegs in round holes at worst.

 Astro is open source.
-Netlify’s free tier is a generous 100GB bandwidth a month.
+Netlify’s free tier gives us a generous 100GB bandwidth a month.
 Github is also free unless you need enterprise features (we don’t).
-And Storyblok is also free for up to 2 users and 25,000 pieces of content.
+And Storyblok is free for up to 25,000 pieces of content.
+I don’t think we’ll be hitting any of those limits any time soon.

 No tears were shed on waving goodbye to WordPress vulnerabilities and constant plugin updates.
 With a massively reduced attack surface, our new approach is infinitely more secure.
 With our new setup, Netlify’s CDN only has static files, which are much harder to hack.

 No plugins means no conflicts, theme incompatibilities, or PHP version migration headaches.
 I’ve separated out the tech we use in our new stack.
 But in doing so I’ve made things much simpler for us to maintain.
-There are fewer dependencies to manage and fewer risks of things going wrong.
+There are fewer dependencies to manage and fewer risks of things going wrong as things evolve over time.

 The developer experience of this setup is infinitely better.
 Instead of battling WordPress, it uses the best of modern tooling, with a Git-based workflow.
 Instant rollbacks to any previous version are simple.
 Staging is built in without the need to maintain separate servers.
 Git-based deployment means multiple developers (or AI agents) could work simultaneously with proper version control, branching, and merge strategies.